Orion (film)

 Orion is the second feature film by writer/director Asiel Norton.
-It was released in Canada in 2015, in the UK in 2016, and in the USA in 2017.
+It premiered at the Fantasia International Film Festival in 2015, before going into commercial release in 2017.
 It stars David Arquette and Lily Cole.

 Plot

 The film is set a century after the collapse of civilization in a wasteland known as The Rust.
 The last human survivors exist in squalor.
 Arquette plays The Hunter, a man who wanders into an area controlled by The Magician, a man who is more than human.